Cielquan/DoTH-DNS/README.md

 You may also install your CA certificate on your other devices.

+### Configuration
+Configuration is guessed by the script automatically.
+Alternatively you can set flags when running the script, set them in a '.env' file or set them in the shell environment.
+When setting them in the shell environment add `DOTH_` before the actual variable.
+Else the .env file will overwrite them or if not set in .env file take the .env file as source.
+You can set the following Variables:
+* `ARCHITECTURE`
+* `INTERFACE`
+* `HOST_IP`
+* `HOST_NAME`
+* `TIMEZONE`
+* `DOMAIN`

 ### Config flag notes
 Here is an overview of the available flags for setup when calling the script.
 Run `-h` flag for help on commandline.